 But instead of relying on manual tracking methods like spreadsheets and email reminders, businesses can streamline everything with Microsoft 365-powered contract management solutions like Dock 365.

-Starting from NDAs and licensing agreements, up to an employment contract, the legal safety measures all serve to place those ideas, innovations, or even business strategies of yours right within your grasp.
+From NDAs and licensing contracts all the way to an employment contract, the legal protections aim at ensuring that your innovations, ideas, or even your business strategies are within your reach.

 Sign up for a free demo today and learn how to simplify the storage, tracking, and compliance of contracts within Microsoft 365!